MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/windows-powershell/ise/object-model/The-ObjectModelRoot-Object.md

 ---
 ms.date:  08/25/2017
-keywords:  powershell,cmdlet
 title:  The ObjectModelRoot Object
+description: The $psISE object, which is the principal root object in PowerShell ISE is an instance of the Microsoft.PowerShell.Host.ISE.ObjectModelRoot class.
+This topic describes the properties of the ObjectModelRoot object.
 ---

 # The ObjectModelRoot Object

-The `$psISE` object, which is the principal root object in Windows PowerShell® Integrated Scripting Environment (ISE) is an instance of the Microsoft.PowerShell.Host.ISE.ObjectModelRoot class.
+The `$psISE` object, which is the principal root object in Windows PowerShell&reg; Integrated Scripting Environment (ISE) is an instance of the Microsoft.PowerShell.Host.ISE.ObjectModelRoot class.
 This topic describes the properties of the **ObjectModelRoot** object.